Visual Aspects of Gaussian Periods and Analogues: Questions and Strategies

 \subsection{Strategies}

-There are a few strategies and heuristics that we have found helpful in our studies, and so we offer a brief overview of what we think to be the important ones.
+There are a few strategies and heuristics that we have found helpful in our studies, and we offer a brief overview of what we think to be the important ones.

-From a theoretical perspective, we have found it the most fruitful to start by finding the prime factorization of the modulus $n$ and then using the Chinese Remainder Theorem to determine the behavior of $\omega$ (for Gaussian periods) or $A$ (for more general cyclic supercharacters and for RCFPs) modulo prime powers.
-In fact, Theorem 9 originated partly with the observation that the conclusion of the DGL Theorem was true for $n = p_1^{e_1} \cdots p_\ell^{e_\ell}$ as long as $\omega$ had order $d$ modulo $p_i^{e_i}$ for every $i$.
-The reader might view Section 3 of \cite{CompositeModuli} to see how this sort of strategy has been utilized previously.
+From a theoretical perspective, we have found it the most fruitful to start by finding the prime factorization of the modulus $n$ or $\m$.
+We then use the Chinese Remainder Theorem to study the behavior of $\omega$ or $A$ modulo prime powers, followed by trying to connect this more local behavior back to the overall behavior mod $n$ or $\m$.
+In fact, Theorem \ref{thm:DGLgeneralize} originated partly with the observation that the DGL Theorem was true for more general $n = p_1^{e_1} \cdots p_\ell^{e_\ell}$, as long as $\omega \mod p_i^{e_i}$ had multiplicative order $d$ for every $i$.
+The reader might view \cite[\S 3]{CompositeModuli} to see how this sort of strategy has been utilized elsewhere.

-From a computational perspective, the main issues that one constantly brushes up against is computing power and time.
-An astute reader might have already noticed that our choices for moduli in our examples are often fairly small, especially outside of the few examples of Gaussian period plots where some moduli were allowed to be sever or eight digits long.
-This is, of course, almost entirely due to the quickly increasing number of computations that are needed to generate these plots as the modulus grows larger.
-For example, generating the cyclic supercharacter plots for $G = (\Z/n\Z)^m$ requires (approximately) $n^m$ computations.
-So even for modest choices of $n$ and even if $m = 2$, the amount of time needed to generate these plots can get out of hand quite quickly.
+From a computational perspective, computing power and time are the main issues that one is constantly brushing up against.
+An astute reader might have already noticed that our choices for moduli in our examples are often fairly small, especially outside of a few examples of Gaussian period plots where some moduli were seven or eight digits long.
+This is, of course, almost entirely due to the quickly increasing number of computations needed as the modulus grows larger.
+For example, generating cyclic supercharacter plots for $G = (\Z/n\Z)^m$ is dominated by the $n^m$ computations of the supercharacter values.
+Even for modest choices of $n$ and even if $m = 2$, the amount of time needed to generate these plots can get out of hand quite quickly.

 Because of this, we are often quite limited in the choices of modulus with which we are allowed to experiment.
-Because of this, it is often good practice to construct $n$ oneself by choosing certain primes in the factorization rather than choosing an $n$ at random.
-One then has an easier time finding elements in the automorphism group with the desired properties.
-Since the desired properties often include the order of the element in the automorphism group, we offer a few basic observations that might be useful if one hasn't worked much with these groups.
+Thus, it is often good practice to construct $n$ oneself by choosing the primes in its factorization.
+This allows one to guarantee the existence of elements in the automorphism group which have the desired properties.

+In particular, one property that one might wish to control is an element's multiplicative order, which is often an element's most important attribute when studying Gaussian periods and their analogues.
+Thus, in order to facilitate the work of an interested reader, we offer a few basic observations that might be useful if one hasn't worked much with these groups before.